James Outman Preview, Player Props: Dodgers vs. Nationals

-On Friday, James Outman (.517 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+The Los Angeles Dodgers and James Outman (.357 slugging percentage over his past 10 games, including one homer), take on starter Jake Irvin and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Marlins.
+He had a hitless performance in his most recent game (0-for-2) against the Nationals.

 James Outman Game Info & Props vs. the Nationals